 This post may contain affiliate links.
 Please read my disclosure page for more info.

-The following is a guest post from Kyle at RatherBeShopping.com.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from Kyle at RatherBeShopping.com.
+If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 I have always considered routine maintenance to be the little tasks, that when done consistently, avoid the big problems.
 Maintenance of “things” in your life is certainly part of this, but what about maintenance of your body and your personal and professional relationships?
 Those can certainly have big consequences if not properly maintained.
 Here are five routine maintenance items that when considered can help show you how to save money and have a lasting positive impact on your life.